Asano Tsunanaga

 Asano Tsunanaga (浅野 綱長) was a Japanese daimyō of the Edo period, who ruled the Hiroshima Domain.
-He held the title of Aki no kami.
+He was the chamberlain of Aki and held the title of Aki no kami.
 His childhood name was Iwamatsu (岩松).

 During the 47 rōnin incident, Tsunanaga sent a messenger to Akō, which was ruled by a branch family of the Hiroshima Asano, and recommended that Ōishi Kuranosuke peacefully surrender the castle to the shogunate's envoys.

 His daughter married the court noble Ichijō Kaneka.